 The fellowship provides a stipend of $5,000 to defray the costs of living for eight weeks.
 Applications will be reviewed by a review committee from DHRC and Belgrade Centre for Human Rights.
-If COVID-19 restrictions and conditions permit travel to the Belgrade Centre, the fellowship will provide an additional $1,000 to reimburse travel expenses.
+The fellowship will provide an additional $1,000 to reimburse travel expenses to the Belgrade Centre.

 Upon completion of this internship, fellows are expected to deliver a presentation of their internship projects and experiences, and submit a written reflection to DHRC.

-This fellowship is intended for advanced LSA undergraduates (rising juniors and seniors) focusing on international human rights.
-It is not open to graduating seniors (i.e., students graduating in WN22 or SP/SU22).
+This fellowship is intended for advanced U-M undergraduates (rising juniors and seniors) focusing on international human rights.
+It is not open to graduating seniors (i.e., students graduating in WN23 or SP/SU23).
 Students must return to campus for at least one semester after completing this internship.

 Being a human rights activist as well the process of supporting the enhancement of human rights, is quite challenging work.
 Ability to use legal and other skills to speak out and fight against human rights violations and respect of fundamental rights and freedoms, is one of the core attitudes for the BCHR staff.

 Basic knowledge of human rights is essential for the internship.
 Particular areas of familiarity that would be helpful include refugee rights; civil and political rights; gender-based violence; economic, social and cultural rights; minority rights; and environmental rights.
 Interest in the media and human rights; perceptions of history; comparative legal, political and cultural norms of human rights; and public opinion surveys are also welcome.